 - Auto insurance

 - Homeowners insurance

 This isn’t an exhaustive list, obviously, but just be aware that there is almost always an insurance policy in force that can help you get your deserved compensation regardless of the tort/personal injury.

-Who Receives The Personal Injury Settlement Check In Georgia?
+Who Receives The Personal Injury Settlement Check In GA?

 In general, your Atlanta personal injury lawyer will be sent the settlement check.
 This is to ensure that the lawyer is paid for her services.
 Once they receive the check, they’re responsible for contacting you to let you know it’s in their possession and what amount will be deducted for their fees.

 In the case of any disputes about payment, all disputed fees will stay in the lawyer’s client’s trust account until things are straightened out!
 This includes fees that should go to third parties, like a chiropractor or physical therapist.